Jim Bakkum: Career

 In the beginning of 2006, Bakkum played his first big role in a TV series, called BOKS, which is a police series in which he played the role of Willem Jongbloed, a young policeman just out of the police academy.
 From October 2006, Bakkum toured throughout the Netherlands in the leading role of Danny Zuko in the musical Grease.

 In the spring of 2007, he hosted the TV show De weg naar Fame ("The Way to Fame") in which the leading roles of the musical Fame were selected.
 Bakkum already had the role of Nick Piazza, so in the show he guided the contestants and also hosted the show.

 In May 2007, he released his new single "Doe dit, doe dat" which entered the charts at #5.
 His new album Vrij! was released in late June 2007 followed by the third single "Doe maar gewoon" in September 2007.
 He was nominated again for a TMF Award for Best Dutch Singer.

 In the fall of 2007, Bakkum toured with his show 'Jim in Concert' through various Dutch theaters before he started the role of Nick Piazza in the musical Fame as of January 2008.

 From January 2008, Bakkum played the role of Robin in the internet-only soap 2000Antwerp, aired daily on the Belgian MyVideo.

 In April 2008, the single "Doe dit doe dat" was released in Belgium (Flanders).

 In January 2011, it was announced that Bakkum would be starring as the character of Fiyero in the Dutch production of the musical Wicked, which was set to open in autumn of 2011 at the Circus Theatre in Scheveningen.

 In March 2011, Bakkum released the song "Feel Your Love".
 The single was his first English one since 2007.

 In 2025, Bakkum and Marieke Elsinga presented the talent television show The Headliner.

 Personal life

 While on tour with the 2006 Dutch production of Grease, he met actress Bettina Holwerda, who is 8 years his senior.
 They began dating shortly after both were admitted to hospital after an accident on stage in which a prop car that they were both in fell 12 ft into the orchestra pit.
 In a June 2007 interview, Bakkum claimed to have a weakness for strong older women.
-He proposed to Holwerda on 22 September 2010 and they were married in the Amsterdam Vondel Church on Friday 10 June 2011.
+He proposed to Holwerda on 22 September 2010 and they were married in the Amsterdam Vondelkerk (Vondel Church) on Friday 10 June 2011.
 Their son Lux was born in November 2012 and daughter Posy was born in March 2015.
 The family used to live in Amsterdam but moved to Naarden in 2015.